RunestoneInteractive/pythonds/_sources/Graphs/GeneralDepthFirstSearch.rst

    Figure 25: Constructing the Depth First Search Tree-21

-The starting and finishing times for each node display a property called the **parenthesis property**.
-This property means that all the children of a particular node in the depth first tree have a later discovery time and an earlier finish time than their parent. :ref:`Figure 26 <fig_dfstree>` shows the tree constructed by the depth first search algorithm.
+The discovery and closing times for each node display a property called the **parenthesis property**.
+This property means that all the children of a particular node in the depth first tree have a later discovery time and an earlier closing time than their parent. :ref:`Figure 26 <fig_dfstree>` shows the tree constructed by the depth first search algorithm.

 .. _fig_dfstree: